 The medieval village of Vicopisano is located in the Pisan Mountains.
-Despite its small size, Vicopisano possesses many truly remarkable medieval monuments; the most important include 12 towers (11-15th century); two medieval buildings dating to the twelfth century; a medieval fortress designed by Brunelleschi; and a Romanesque church of the twelfth century.
-Worth visiting is the castle, which was built in the decades following the year 900 to better exploit the position of absolute dominion over the Arno Valley, from San Miniato to the sea.
+Despite its small extent, Vicopisano possesses many truly remarkable medieval monuments: the most important include 12 towers (11-15th century), two medieval buildings dating to the twelfth century, a medieval fortress designed by Brunelleschi and a Romanesque church of the twelfth century.
+Its castle was built around the year 900 to overlook the Arno Valley, from San Miniato to the sea.

 The ancient village of Terricciola stands where the Era Valley, the Cascina Valley and the stream Sterza meet.
-It dates back to Etruscan times and originally consisted of a series of defensive towers, a defence system that granted the village an important role in the twelfth century.
+It dates back to the Etruscan times and originally consisted of a series of defensive towers, a system that granted the village an important role in the twelfth century.
 Some of the most interesting monuments in the area are the Sanctuary of Madonna di Monterosso, the ancient Abbey of Camaldolese di Morrona with its annexed twelfth-century Romanesque church, villa Gherardi del Testa and villa Cempini Meazzuoli, the village of Soiano with its Baroque bell tower by Bellincioni and the parish church in Pitti.

 Lajatico stands on a hill near the river Era and the earliest settlements date to Etruscan-Roman times, but the current village has twelfth-century origins.
 Lajatico is also home to the Teatro del Silenzio (Theatre of Silence, in the picture), an amphitheatre created out of the natural conformation of the hillside, the brainchild of worldwide famous singer Andrea Bocelli who comes from this area.